Gal Gadot: Endorsements and modeling

 In 2018, Revlon named Gadot its global ambassador for its "Live Boldly" campaign.
-The brand executives praised Gadot as a symbol of "strength, beauty, and empowerment," with Fabian Garcia, Revlon's president & CEO, emphasized that Gadot represent "the beauty, determination and attitude that reflect what it is for women to live boldly in today's world".
-However, her role drew criticism, notably from Muslim blogger Amani Al-Khatahtbeh, who rejected a Revlon award because of Gadot's support for the IDF.
+The brand executives praised Gadot as a symbol of "strength, beauty, and empowerment," with Fabian Garcia, Revlon's president & CEO, emphasized that Gadot represents "the beauty, determination and attitude that reflect what it is for women to live boldly in today's world".
+However, her modeling contract for Revlon drew criticism, notably from Muslim blogger Amani Al-Khatahtbeh, who rejected a Revlon award because of Gadot's support for the IDF.

 In 2019, Gadot starred in commercials alongside Hot's popular stars, promoting the brand's "Israeli pride" campaign.
 Hot CEO Tal Granot-Goldstein described her as the perfect fit, embodying the essence of "Israeliness" for the new campaign.
 In 2021, she became the brand ambassador for Smartwater, a division of Coca-Cola.
-In April 2023, Gadot became the new ambassador of Tiffany & Co., and was honored to cut the ribbon at the brand's new Fifth Avenue store in New York.
+In April 2023, Gadot became the new ambassador of Tiffany & Co., and was honored to cut the ribbon at the brand's upgraded and remodeled Fifth Avenue store in New York.

 Production ventures

-Gadot’s husband and his brother owned a boutique hotel in Neve Tzedek, Tel Aviv, called the Varsano Hotel, which she helped run.
+Gadot’s husband and his brother owned a boutique hotel in Neve Tzedek, Tel Aviv, called the Varsano Hotel.
 In 2015, it was sold to Russian oligarch and politician Roman Abramovich for INS 100 million (approximately $26 million).
 In October 2019, Gadot formed a film and television production company, Pilot Wave, with her husband Jaron "Yaron" Varsano.
-Reflecting on the decision Gadot stated in a 2023 interview with L'Oréal, "the whole idea of starting the production company with my husband was to be in control of my own destiny.
-I'm not the type of person who likes to sit and wait for the next offer."
+Reflecting on the decision, Gadot stated in a 2023 interview with L'Oréal that it was to have greater control over her career, noting that she does not prefer to wait for opportunities to come to her.
 Since then, she has shared teasers for different projects—some got mixed reactions, but none have been released.
-In November 2021, Gadot and her husband launched Goodles, a mac and cheese brand co-founded with "experienced partners" like former Kraft brand executive Paul Earle, with the goal of offering a healthier alternative to traditional boxed mac and cheese.
+In November 2021, the couple launched Goodles, a mac and cheese brand co-founded with "experienced partners" like former Kraft brand executive Paul Earle, with the goal of offering a healthier alternative to traditional boxed mac and cheese.
 In 2022, the couple invested in Safe School, an Israeli startup founded by Doron Herman, which provides educational content focused on social issues for children and teenagers.
 This investment is part of their ongoing support for Israeli startups, following a previous investment in K Health.